Shock euro zone inflation drop puts heat on ECB to act

 In money markets, the second potential trigger for ECB action, a reduction in the amount of excess cash sloshing around in the financial system put upward pressure on overnight lending rates early this year.

-Banks stocked up on ECB cash this week, however, and are easing back on early repayments of ECB crisis loans.
-Together, these factors are expected to keep enough excess cash in the system to hold down short-term market rates.
+Banks stocked up on ECB cash this week, however, and are easing back on early repayments of three-year loans they took from the ECB in late 2011 and early 2012.
+The repayments will slow to just a trickle next week, fresh ECB figures showed.

+This means the amount of excess liquidity in the system - money banks have beyond what they need for their day-to-day operations - is expected to remain high enough over the near term to hold down short-term market interest rates.

 After the release of the inflation numbers on Friday, short-term money market rates fell on increased bets that the central bank will ease policy further later this year.